stangajda/RNFeedReader/README.md

 # Good Uses

-- **State Management in Complex Applications**: Redux Toolkit streamlines Redux configuration and reduces boilerplate, which is beneficial in large-scale apps.
-- **Applying SOLID Principles**: Using IoC with Dependency Injection encourages adherence to these design principles, leading to a more decoupled and scalable codebase.
+- **Large-Scale Applications**: They benefit from the modular and maintainable code structure that IoC provides.
+- **Adherence to SOLID Principles**: When the goal is to create a system with clear separation of concerns and flexibility.
-- **Unit Testing Components**: IoC facilitates the injection of mocks and stubs, easing testing efforts and supporting the achievement of 100% code coverage.
+- **Unit Testing and Mocking**: IoC facilitates testing by allowing easy substitution of dependencies, crucial for achieving 100% code coverage.
+- **Maintainable Code**: It allows for the easy separation of concerns and allows for the easy replacement of dependencies.
 - **Code Reusability Across Projects**: Dependency Injection allows services and components to be reused in different contexts by decoupling them from their concrete dependencies.

 # Less Ideal Uses